Formation of dense filaments induced by runaway supermassive black holes: Simulations

-where $n\sub{0,c}$ and $T\sub{0,c}$ are the central number density and temperature of the unperturbed polytrope, and $\alpha$ and $\beta$ are free parameters.
-We employ $\alpha = \beta = 1.2$ in all simulations, and the results are insensitive to the choice of the parameters.
+where $\alpha$ and $\beta$ are free parameters.
+We employ $\alpha = \beta = 1.2$ in all simulations, and the results are insensitive to the choice of parameters.
 Once radiative cooling is turned on, it works with $\Gamma = 0$.
-While this model of radiative cooling can be improved, we employ it in the current study for simplicity, and studying filament formation under the self-consistent modelling of radiative cooling is left for future projects.
-To properly follow the cooling evolution of the gas in simulations, the instantaneous cooling timescale, $t\sub{cool} \equiv (3/2) k\sub{B} T/[n \Lambda(T)]$, must be well resolved, where $k\sub{B}$ is the Boltzmann constant and $n$ and $T$ are the gas number density and temperature at given time, respectively.
-In the simulations, we employ an explicit first-order scheme in solving \autoref{eq:ene_eq} with the cooling timestep, $\Delta t\sub{cool} \leq t\sub{cool}/10$ \citep{Townsend2009}.
+While this model of radiative cooling can be improved, we employed it in the current study for simplicity, and studying filament formation under the self-consistent modelling of radiative cooling is left for future projects.
+To properly follow the cooling evolution of the gas in simulations, the instantaneous cooling timescale, $t\sub{cool} \equiv (3/2) k\sub{B} T/[\mu f\sub{H} n\sub{H} \Lambda(T)]$, must be well resolved, where $k\sub{B}$ is the Boltzmann constant, $\mu$ is the mean molecular weight, $f\sub{H}$ is the hydrogen mass fraction, and $T$ is the temperature at a given time, respectively.
+In the simulations, we employ an explicit first-order scheme to solve \autoref{eq:ene_eq} with the cooling timestep, $\Delta t\sub{cool} \leq t\sub{cool}/10$ \citep{Townsend2009}.

 In our model, the CGM is modelled with a spherically-symmetric polytrope.
 To investigate how the symmetry of the system can affect the results, we performed simulations varying $x\sub{BH}$.
 We found that the system's symmetry hardly affects the simulation results.
-Thus, we employ $x\sub{BH} = 0$, and the RSMBH path in our simulations corresponds to the $y$-axis. \autoref{tab:params} summarizes simulation parameters.
+Thus, we employ $x\sub{BH} = 0$, and the RSMBH path in our simulations corresponds to the $y$-axis. \autoref{tab:params} summarises simulation parameters.
 The simulation results are numerically converged.